 We spent most of the time visiting Villa Romana del Casale.
 Tourists come here mainly to see the most extensive collection of Roman mosaics globally, with +3500 square meters of artwork.

-We walked through a two-store large Roman complex built in the 4th century.
+We walked through a large two-store Roman complex built in the 4th century.
 It was interesting to see what a grand Roman house looked like and how the Romans used all these rooms, the open spaces, to live and host guests.

 Visit Ragusa Ibla